Dynamics of covering maps of the annulus I: semiconjugacies: Sufficient conditions for the existence of semiconjugacies.

 The nonwandering set of every covering of $f$ is defined as the set of points $x$ such that for every neighborhood $U$ of $x$ there exists an integer $n>0$ such that $f^n(U)\cap U\neq\emptyset$.
 The nonwandering set of $f$ is denoted by $\Omega(f)$.

 \begin{clly} If $f$ is a covering of the circle having degree $d$ with $|d|>1$, then the set of periodic points of $f$ is dense in the nonwandering set. \end{clly} \begin{proof} If $x$ is a nonwandering point of $f$ that is not periodic, then item (5) above implies that $x$ does not belong to the interior of $\Lambda_f$.
-It follows that the image under $h_f$ of a neighborhood $U$ of $x$ is a proper arc.
+It follows that the image under $h_f$ of a neighborhood $U$ of $x$ contains a proper arc.
 As the $m_d$-periodic points are dense, it follows that the interior of $h(U)$ contains a periodic point, say $p$.
-Then the endpoints of $h_f^{-1}(p)$ must be periodic points of $f$, and are contained in $U$. \end{proof}
+Then the endpoints of $h_f^{-1}(p)$ must be periodic points of $f$, and at least one of them is contained in $U$. \end{proof}

 The last application is a classification of coverings of the circle.
 The Classification Theorem, says, roughly speaking, that one can construct any degree $d$ map $f$ of the circle as follows: choose some orbits of $m_d$ and open an interval in each one of them.
 If the orbit was wandering, nothing to do, and if the orbit was periodic, then choose a homeomorphism of the interval and insert it as the restriction of $f$ to the first return to the interval.
 So the classification is in terms of the following data: given a map $f$, give the degree of $f$, the set $h_f(\Lambda_f)$, and an equivalence class of homeomorphisms of the interval for each periodic orbit of $f$ that belongs to $ \Lambda_f$.
 The construction is a little bit complicated since $m_d$ has nontrivial self-conjugacies.